Ever been baffled what reed to choose? Here's some tips to help navigate the complex world of reeds...

 Next, by holding the reed to a light, check that the fibre or grain of the reed runs parallel to the cut of the reed, also the heart of the reed is central to the face of the reed and not to one side...

-A few words regarding a subject close to my heart, Reed Management.
+A few words regarding reed management.
 On occasion I have heard people say “I bought a box of reeds and had to throw half of them away because they didn’t work!”
 Remember, reeds are made of an organic material and will change over a period of time.
 Also, humidity can influence the way a reed performs.
 So, don’t throw those reeds away, you may come back to them at a later date and find that they play fine.

 Customising your reeds, i.e. scraping and clipping, is something that a lot of players, understandably, approach with a certain amount of trepidation.
 There are various items on the market, such as reed trimmers and re-surfacers that are designed to help you make the most of your reeds.
 I would suggest experimenting on old reeds to discover what effect adjusting the different areas of the reed might have.
 Soak a piece of reed rush below for a few minutes and the tube will collapse allowing the player to make fine adjustments to reeds, similar to sanding.